mongodb-developer/ai-agents-tutorial/README.md

 # Running the tutorial

-You will be working in a Jupyter Notebook in a GitHub Codespace throughout this lab.
+The easiest way to run this tutorial is on GitHub Codespaces.
 A codespace is a cloud-hosted, containerized development environment that comes pre-configured with all the tools you need to run this tutorial.

 To create a codespace, click the Code button on the repo's home page.
 Under the Codespaces tab, click **Create a codespace on main**.
 You will be prompted to sign into GitHub if you haven't already.